 Exiting the station, I could see the Dubai Frame in the distance.
 That was the point when I realized how big it was … and how far I would need to walk.

 I couldn’t head toward it because of a large construction site in the way, something you see a lot of in Dubai.
 Instead, I continued down the main road in the direction the metro was headed, turning right when I reached Zabeel Park.
 Asking directions, I was instructed to walk around the perimeter of the park along the jogging track that circles it – entering the park costs only AED5 (about €1), but I have no idea if there is a way back out on the other side.

 Have you booked a hotel room yet for your trip to Dubai?
 Use this link to book through booking.com.

-As I neared it, its size became increasingly clear.
+As I neared it, the Dubai Frame’s height became increasingly clear.
 This thing is huge!
-I found out later that it’s 150 meters high, which is about 45 to 50 floors.
+I found out later that it’s 150 meters tall, which is about 45 to 50 floors.

 Looking at it – and it really does look just like a picture frame, with a beveled inner edge – I figured it must hold small offices on the vertical sections.
 Wouldn’t that be a great place for small businesses like private practice lawyers or artists?